MicrosoftDocs/azure-devops-docs/docs/extend/develop/add-pipeline-decorator.md

 By setting up of 'targettaskinputs' property you can specify the list of inputs that are expected to be injected.
 These inputs will be injected into the task with the prefix "`target_`" and will be available in the injected task like `target_target-task-input`.
-> Note: Targeted task inputs that get secret values with variables or get them from other tasks won't be injected.
+> Note: Target task inputs that get secret values with variables or get them from other tasks won't be injected.

 <!--## Limitations